CircuitSetup/Flux-Capacitor_backup/README.md

 This remote is also sold as part of a kit for Arduino and is reasonably priced.

 Each time you press a (recognized) key on the remote, an optional IR feedback LED will briefly light up.
-This LED is supposed to be connected to the "Panel Light" connector (GND and S pins), or - if so [configured](#-use-speed-knob-by-default) - to one of the "external LED" connectors.
+This LED is supposed to be connected to the "GPIO14" connector (GND and S pins), or - if so [configured](#-use-speed-knob-by-default) - to one of the "external LED" connectors.

 ### IR learning